nasa/cape/doc/common/scripting.rst

 while using identical input files.

-The input to the *InitFunction* is the :class:`cape.cntl.Cntl`, :class:`pyCart.cart3d.Cart3d`, :class:`pyFun.fun3d.Fun3d`, etc. global object that contains all of the settings from the JSON file and an interface to act on them.
+The input to the *InitFunction* is the :class:`cape.cntl.Cntl`, :class:`cape.pycart.cntl.Cntl`, :class:`cape.pyfun.cntl.Cntl`, etc. global object that contains all of the settings from the JSON file and an interface to act on them.
 The JSON settings are stored within *cntl.opts*.